cosmos/cosmos/WHITEPAPER.md

 #### Interledger Protocol

 The Interledger Protocol [\[14\]][14] is not strictly a scalability solution.
 It provides an ad hoc interoperation between different ledger systems through a loosely coupled bilateral relationship network.
 Like the Lightning Network, the purpose of ILP is to facilitate payments, but it specifically focuses on payments across disparate ledger types, and extends the atomic transaction mechanism to include not only hash-locks, but also a quorum of notaries (called the Atomic Transport Protocol).
-The latter mechanism for enforcing atomicity in inter-ledger transactions is similar to Tendermint's light-client SPV echanism, so an illustration of the distinction between ILP and Cosmos/IBC is warranted, and provided below.
+The latter mechanism for enforcing atomicity in inter-ledger transactions is similar to Tendermint's light-client SPV mechanism, so an illustration of the distinction between ILP and Cosmos/IBC is warranted, and provided below.

 1. The notaries of a connector in ILP do not support membership changes, and do not allow for flexible weighting between notaries.
 On the other hand,